Mohitsharma44/ansible-userconfig/README.md

 - Add users and groups
 - Modify sudoer's for passwordless access for admins (check below for more info)
 - Setup SSH keys and only allow key-based entry (check Role Variables for more info)
+- Delete users (w/ or w/o their home directories)

 Requirements
 ------------